samlamar/transferreddit/README.md

 ![reddit app setup](/res/appsetup.png)

-See the (very unhelpful) official [Reddit documentation](https://www.reddit.com/dev/api) and [their wiki](https://github.com/reddit-archive/reddit/wiki/API) for more information on how Reddit apps work.
+See the official [Reddit documentation](https://www.reddit.com/dev/api) and [their wiki](https://github.com/reddit-archive/reddit/wiki/API) for more information on how Reddit apps work.

 Once you have a Reddit app set up, you will also need to create 2 files named secret.js and devsecret.js in the config folder where you export the environment variables that contain the information needed to communicate with the Reddit API.